 Sustainability of a focused statewide effort to prevent obesity will require an established infrastructure at both a state and local level.
 Numerous stakeholders and groups have been working to address nutrition, physical activity and obesity prevention issues in multiple settings for several years.
 The release of the 2005 Wisconsin Nutrition, Physical Activity and Obesity State Plan marked the beginning of measured efforts to build infrastructure and statewide capacity for obesity prevention.
 The infrastructure-related strategies included in that plan focused on creation and growth of strategic partnerships, development of resources and tools and provision of technical assistance for community coalitions and state-level partners.
 Many of those strategies have been accomplished, and with a basic infrastructure in place, this section is intended as a set of next steps in taking efforts to a larger scale since many of the partnerships, resources and interventions have been developed.

-Infrastructure Strategies P-00507-1infra (PDF, 610 KB) - View the objectives and full list of strategies for implementation of infrastructure needs.
+To view the objectives and full list of strategies for implementation of infrastructure needs, see Infrastructure Strategies, P-00507-1infra (PDF, 610 KB).

-Video Lead-in and Success Story - Why Community Coalitions Can Make a Difference.
+Video Lead-in and Success Story: Why Community Coalitions Can Make a Difference (video link is temporarily unavailable)

 - Increase the capacity for policy, systems and environmental change at all levels by providing leadership and building networks amongst obesity prevention stakeholders.